 We emphasize preventive maintenance (PM) a lot here at Block Imaging.
 We type about it in emails.
 We talk about it on the phone.
 We blog about it online.
 This emphasis is because we firmly believe that regular preventive maintenance for X-ray machines, and all other kinds of medical imaging equipment, is essential to safety, image quality, and minimizing downtime.
+We typically recommend two preventative maintenance visits per year for a fixed or overhead room.

 We would love to be the company you choose to provide preventive maintenance for your X-ray system, but even if we're not, we're going to share with you what an effective PM looks like, in three stages.